DFHack/dfhack/docs/plugins/preserve-rooms.rst

 ``preserve-rooms now``
     Do an immediate update of room assignments.
 The plugin does this routinely in the background, but you can run it manually to update now.
-``preserve-rooms disable track-raids``
+``preserve-rooms disable track-missions``
-    Disable the ``track-raids`` feature for this fort.
+    Disable the ``track-missions`` feature for this fort.
-``preserve-rooms reset noble-roles``
+``preserve-rooms reset track-roles``
-    Clear all configuration related to the ``noble-roles`` feature.
+    Clear all configuration related to the ``track-roles`` feature.

 Features
 --------

-``track-raids``
+``track-missions``
     Reserve the rooms assigned to units that leave the map and reassign them upon their return.
-This feature is automatically enabled for new forts unless disabled in `gui/control-panel` ("Bugfixes" tab).
+This feature is automatically enabled for new forts unless disabled in `gui/control-panel` ("Bugfixes" / "Autostart" tab).
-``noble-roles``
+``track-roles``
-    Allow rooms to be associated with noble roles.
+    Allow rooms to be associated with noble or adminstrative roles.
 Associated rooms will be automatically assigned to the current holder of the specified role.
 This feature is enabled by default for all forts.

 Overlay
 -------

 The ``preserve-rooms.reserved`` overlay indicates whether a zone is disabled because it is being reserved for a unit that left the map and is expected to return.
-It also provides widgets to mark the zone as associated with a role.
+For unreserved rooms, it provides widgets to mark the zone as associated with a noble or administrative role.